You will find life insurance definitions below that are commonly used in the life insurance industry for all types of insurance.

-A flexible premium universal life insurance policy under which the Policy owner may change the death benefit from time to time (with satisfactory evidence of insurability for increases) and vary the amount or timing of premium payments.
+A flexible premium universal life insurance policy under which the policy owner may change the death benefit from time to time (with satisfactory evidence of insurability for increases) and vary the amount or timing of premium payments.

-Life insurance premiums (less expense charges) are credited to a universal life insurance policy account from which mortality charges are deducted and to which interest is credited at rates which may change from time to time.
+Life insurance premiums (less expense charges) are credited to a universal life insurance policy account from which mortality charges are deducted and to which interest is credited at rates that may change from time to time.

 Terms to Know

 After you have submitted all requirements to the life insurance company for underwriting, that information will be evaluated and if accepted, you will be approved for life insurance coverage at the underwriting class you applied for or the life insurance company may approve you at a different rate class.

 If the life insurance company evaluates your information and considers you to be a risk that is not acceptable, they will decline you for life insurance.

 Life Insurance Declined – Many times an insured may be declined for life insurance due to a health issue that is not controlled, or simply due to the fact that the life insurance agent put you with the wrong life insurance company.

 If you have had a recent health issue, or enough time has not passed since treatment for a health condition, the life insurance company may postpone your application for a period of time.